thejordanclark/terraform-azure-intro/labs/lab-2.1-Provider/environment-setup.md

 You are now set to proceed with the labs for the class.

 :bangbang: NOTE: If the cloud shell times out (and it likely will between labs), then you will get a prompt to reconnect.
 After reconnecting, be sure to change to the clouddrive subdirectory again.

+---

+#### Terraform Cloud

+We will also be using Terraform Cloud in later labs.
+The instructor should have sent you credentials to log in.

+Go to [https://apps.terraform.io](https://apps.terraform.io).
+You will be redirected to a login page for Terraform Cloud.